A Novel Open Set Energy-based Flow Classifier for Network Intrusion Detection: Energy-based flow classification

 \section{Energy-based flow classification}

-In this section, we introduce the energy-based classification technique.
-First, we present the original single-class method, developed in \cite{pontes2019new}.
-Then, we propose the multi-class \ac{EFC}, an evolution of the former method to perform multi-class classification.
+In this section, we present the energy-based classification technique.
+First, in subsection \ref{sec:efc_model_inference}, we briefly explain the EFC method as it was originally developed in \cite{pontes2019new}.
+Although a succinct explanation of the EFC method, it nonetheless gives the reader a reasonable understanding of it, providing some key definitions of the method, which will be necessary to understand the proposal of this work.
+Afterward, in subsection \ref{sec:efc_problem_definition}, we present the adaptation of the former method to perform multi-class classification and open-set detection.